Lysxia/gradual-eff-paper/src/Example.lagda.md

   }
 ```

-Wrapping the handler as a `run-state` function.
+We wrap the handler in the following `run-state` function.
-Note: `handle state-handler (lift M)` is not a value so this cannot be
+Note that this definition cannot be eta-reduced since
-eta-reduced.
+`handle state-handler (lift M)` is not a value.
 ```
 --           M : {get,put,E} A
 -- ------------------------------